-We have been selling them since we started Devigne Wines 9 years ago.
+We have been selling them since we started Devigne Wines in 2002.
 Being from areas 300 miles apart with quite different climates, soil and grape varieties, you might expect very different wines.
-In fact, both areas produce subtle and fragrant wines with a touch of spice and a much finesse.
+In fact, both areas produce subtle and fragrant wines with a touch of spice and much finesse.
 In addition these wines age beautifully (we have had excellent Trousseau (from the Jura) from the 1950s).
 Likewise Claude & Christine Rouquié in Gaillac and Fredéric Lornet in the Jura are very hands-on producers from families where the vines and the talent have passed down through the generations.

 There has been well-organised wine production around Gaillac since the founding of the Abbaye St-Michel in 972AD though there is evidence of production considerably before this date.

 The vines of le Mas de Bicary are to be found on south facing slopes on the right bank of the river Tarn.

 The Rouquiés are hard working, uncomplicated and ambitious people who make excellent wines (practising ‘lutte raisonnée - use of an absolute minimum of chemical products), which rival anything, made in Gaillac.
 They continue to respect traditional methods whilst ignoring the current trend of producing red wines to be drunk very young.
 In this way you could say that they are old-fashioned in that they go for quality before quick profit.
 It is very unusual to be able to buy so many vintages of red from one producer.
 Make the most of the opportunity before this rare pearl is discovered by too many.